shreekant17/stock-price-prediction-watchlist/README.md

 # Stock Watchlist & Prediction System

 ## Overview
-This project is a full-stack application that allows users to create watchlists for **NSE Nifty 500** stocks and receive **LSTM-based stock price predictions**.
+This project is a full-stack application that allows users to create watchlists for **NSE** stocks and receive **LSTM-based stock price predictions**.
 Users can search for stocks, add them to their watchlists, and view predictions powered by a machine learning model.

 ## Features
 - **User Profiles**: Secure authentication for personalized watchlists.